Lakr233/ChatBot-TGLM6B/README.md

 admin_id = ['000000000']
 ```

-**You need to disable Telegram-Bot 'Privacy Mode' to enable reply to talk in group chat.**
+**Note: You need to disable Telegram-Bot 'Privacy Mode' to enable reply to talk in group chat.**

 5. Run the bot